 Professor Philip Viles has been affiliated with The University of Tulsa for over 55 years as a student, an employee (Director of Annual Giving), a donor, and now as an adjunct faculty member.
-He retired from the US.
-Department of the Interior in May 2013 after serving ten years in Washington, DC under the Assistant Secretary—Indian Affairs.
+He retired from the U.S. Department of the Interior in May 2013 after serving ten years in Washington, DC under the Assistant Secretary—Indian Affairs.
 The last six of those years, Viles managed a guaranteed loan program with a $75 million/year guarantee budget and a $520 million portfolio of loans and loan guarantees, supervising 15 employees across five time zones, using his TU degrees (JD, MBA) on a daily basis.

-Viles is an enrolled member of the Cherokee Nation and served continuously on that Nation’s highest court for over 25 years, 16 years of those as Chief Justice of the Cherokee Nation.
+Viles is a citizen of the Cherokee Nation and served continuously on that Nation’s highest court for over 25 years, 16 years of those as Chief Justice of the Cherokee Nation.
 He was invited to sit with the Supreme Court of Georgia in September, 1993 to hear two cases.
 In 1994, he had private meetings with two Associate US Supreme Court Justices (Breyer and Ginsburg) and Chief Justice Rehnquist in 1994 in their chambers, after which, Rehnquist moved Viles’ admission to the US Supreme Court.
 Three years later, Viles met with C.J.
 Rehnquist again, and three years after that, had a private meeting with Attorney General Janet Reno and two of her top aides, in her office, to discuss Cherokee affairs.

 Professor Viles served as one of only 79 delegates to the 1999 Cherokee Nation Constitutional Convention, Tahlequah, Oklahoma.
 (It had been 160 years since the Cherokees’ previous constitutional convention.)
 He was awarded the Cherokee National Medal of Patriotism in 2003, “in recognition for service to the tribe and upholding the Cherokee Constitution”.
 Viles is a veteran of the U.S. Air Force and holds five military decorations from the United States, two from the Republic of Vietnam, and one from the Cherokee Nation.